Force, Energy and the Metric System

 The problems in physics can be resolved; but, the process must begin with a solid foundation.
 That foundation must be limited to one system of measurement, and have limited units.
 It must be free of errors and inconsistencies; and, every part of that foundation must be directly linked to, and required by, every other part.
 If this sounds impossible, it’s not.
 Such a foundation has existed since January 10, 2024.

 In his book, Field Particle Physics: A Coherent Perspective, Harry A. Shick presents seven universal rules (which include Newton’s three laws of motion), and uses those rules to mechanically explain electricity and magnetism.
 This information is then expanded upon to explain light, subatomic structure, subatomic forces, atomic orbits, molecule formation, and the source of gravity.
 The book corrects the photoelectric effect, debunks relativity, consolidates Ohm’s and Coulomb’s laws, explains light’s constant speed, discusses the universal expansion error, and exposes numerous other mathematical, procedural, conceptual, and unit errors.
 Every component of this foundation is required by every other component; and, every measurement is consistent with Newton’s first law of motion.
 Additional levels of complexity are unnecessary.
-The foundational concepts, which can be taught in middle, or high, school, can be applied to any area of physics and at any level.
+The foundational concepts, which can be taught in middle, or high, school, can be applied to any area of physics, at any scale (subatomic to universal), and at any grade level.
 Simply stated, Field Particle Physics: A Coherent Perspective, provides a solid foundation in physics, making it a must read ….

 Questions